AyoubCoding21/ElectroBench/README.md

 # Technical informations about ElectroBench:

-ElectroBench has 10 versions, each of them use a *specific* lighting effect : v1.0 uses Toon, v1.1 uses Directional Light Per Pixel, v1.2 uses Point Light Per Pixel, v1.3 uses Point Light Per Pixel + Toon, v1.4 uses Phong + Rim lighting, v1.5 uses Phong + Rim + Toon lighting, v1.6 uses Blinn-Phong + Rim + Shadows, v1.7 uses Blinn-Phong + Toon + Shadows, v1.8 uses Blinn-Phong + Toon + Rim + Shadows, and v2.0 uses Blinn-Phong + Shadows + Rim + Toon + Fire effect.
+ElectroBench has 4 versions, each of them use a *specific* lighting effect : v1.6 uses Blinn-Phong + Rim + Shadows, v1.7 uses Blinn-Phong + Toon + Shadows, v1.8 uses Blinn-Phong + Toon + Rim + Shadows, and v2.0 uses Blinn-Phong + Shadows + Rim + Toon + Fire effect.

-**Note : v1.9 is deprecated for non-complexity.**
+**Note : v1.0, v1.1, v1.2, v1.3, v1.4, v1.5 and v1.9 are deprecated for non-complexity.**

 I'm gonna first explain some of the effects that are in this project :